Lighting Torchbearer & Raku Gas Kilns

 - Stops the gas flow after an interruption

-Furniture Kits are available for Olympic gas kilns providing 3-4 layers of shelving, assorted posts and a pound bag of kiln wash.
+Furniture Kits are available for Olympic gas kilns providing 3 layers of shelving (6 half shelves 19" x 9" x 1"), assorted large square posts and a pound bag of kiln wash.
 If you choose to create your own furniture kit or simply want to purchase a couple of shelves, make sure you choose shelves for gas kilns.
 Gas kiln shelves are smaller in diameter than electric kiln shelves.

 The first layer of shelves must be 3” above the kiln floor for proper airflow.
 We recommend kiln shelves have a 1” space in the middle as you stack for proper airflow in the kiln.
 The direction of the shelves can be alternated from one level to another and ware can be placed on the 1” space between the shelves.
 The top layer of shelves may be less than 1” apart.
 18” Torchbearer and 18 Raku kilns have full shelves that may be used; however, the 3” stacking rule still applies.